 The inspector(s) should evaluate how the licensee determines who is authorized to make post-event testing decisions (including any required training necessary to make determinations).
 Two cases exist for post-event testing: Case 1 human error (a subjective determination) and Case 2 human error that results in an illness, injury, or other Occupational Safety and Health Administration (OSHA)-condition (10 CFR 26.31(c)(3)(i)).
 For Case 1 human error, the licensee can elect to conduct either a post-event or for cause test.
 This determination should be described in the licensee’s procedure.
 Additionally, the licensee should have guidance on what constitutes a human error so that unnecessary testing is prevented.
 These instructions will help prevent licensees from leaning forward to test everyone just in case a Case 2 human error may be determined at a later time.

+The inspector(s) should consider requesting a list of OSHA-reportable events to evaluate if any may have met the post-event testing criteria in 10 CFR 26.31(c)(3)(i) – “A significant illness or personal injury to the individual…which within 4 hours after the event is recordable under the Department of Labor standards contained in 29 CFR 1904.7, “General Recording Criteria.”

 The inspector(s) should review decision-making on testing determinations for a sample of tests conducted.
 For example, does the licensee use a checklist or standard form to complete and document a post-event testing determination?